blakesouthwood/Santa_Cruz_Python_Preprocessor/README.md

 UPDATE: November 9th, 2023
 I will refactor all of the code using Chat GPT and Bard before Christmas 2023.

+UPDATE: December 10th, 2023  I will implement my macro so that the switch case works as a method and that way it won't look funky in a triple string assigned to a var.

 What is unique and different about how this switch case works is to break the rules of Python it works inside of a docstring that has a variable name sw to break the constraining restraints of Python